jamesforddesign/manage-craft-plugin/README.md

 ## Configuring ManageCraft

+This plugin makes information relating to Craft and installed plugins available at yoursite.com/actions/manage-craft.

-To secure access to the available CMS and plugin updates, enter an Access Key in the plugin's settings.
+You probably don't want this information to be publicly accessible.
+To secure this endpoint, enter an Access Key in the plugin's settings.